top of page

 Becoming Succession Ready: Financial Discipline

-When contemplating your practice succession, it is essential to consider the potential risks in your business and assess your business's financial discipline.
+When contemplating your practice succession, it is essential to consider your business's potential risks and assess its financial discipline.

 When preparing for your practice succession, consistent financial performance over the last three to five years will provide confidence to a potential successor of what can be expected in the future.
-Ensuring your business is compliant, and well-organised will be tested during the due diligence process.
+Ensuring your business is compliant and well-organised will be tested during the due diligence process.
 It is worth putting the time into cleaning up any inconsistencies during your period of 'Becoming Succession Ready'.
 Excess debtors are an issue that should be addressed well before your business ownership changes hands.
-Matters like above-market salaries and below-market services fees should also be addressed as you become succession ready.
+Matters like above-market salaries and below-market service fees should also be addressed as you become succession-ready.

 Having excessive debtors can be a problem for several reasons.
 If a significant portion of a business's revenue is tied up in accounts receivable, it can cause cash flow problems.
 If customers take a long time to pay their bills, or if there is a high risk of not paying, it can increase the risk of bad debts.
 Managing a large number of debtors can be time-consuming and costly.
 The business may need to devote more resources to chasing payments.
 Excessive debtors can reduce profitability if the business has to offer discounts or extended credit terms to customers to get them to pay on time.
 Excess debtors will be perceived negatively from a buyer's perspective and will likely impact business value.